How to Plan a Road Trip – The Definitive Guide 2023

 • Mapy.Cz (similar to Maps.me but also offers a handy topographical overlay)

-• Tracks4Africa (we have Tracks4Africa loaded on our tablet but obviously this app is applicable only to the African continent).
+• Tracks4Africa (we have Tracks4Africa loaded on our tablet, but obviously, this app is applicable only to the African continent).
 If all fails on the digital front, we always carry our Tracks4Africa paper maps.

 4wd in a desert with hills nearby

-Karoo desert, South Africa
+Karoo Desert, South Africa

 8. When to Plan a Road Trip

-Whatever time of year you take your road trip, consider the weather conditions that you may be driving in.
-Make sure you have a suitable vehicle for the type of weather and expected road conditions en route.
+Whatever time of year you take your road trip, consider the weather conditions you may be driving in.

 snow covered in Cuenca, Spain

-Our hired campervan in Cuenca, Spain during our year-long Europe Campervan Trip
+Our hired campervan in Cuenca, Spain, during our year-long Europe Campervan Trip

 4wd on a dirt road with mountain back drop

-Right vehicle for the driving conditions
+Choose the right vehicle for the driving conditions

 9. How to Plan a Road Trip on a Budget

-1. Make a List of Expected and Known Expenses
+2. Make a List of Expected and Known Expenses

 ⭐️ Download this free travel planner to help you.

-Where it is legal and safe to do so, consider wild camping to avoid paying accommodation costs.
-There are also other cheap overnight options to consider such as back-packer hostels or free options such as couch surfing.
+Where it is legal and safe, consider wild camping to avoid paying accommodation costs.

 Our favourite way to save money on accommodation though is house sitting.